 10. Point Reyes National Seashore

-Point Reyes is a popular tourist destination in Northern California along the pacific coast.
+Point Reyes is a popular tourist destination along the Pacific Coast in Northern California.
 This National Seashore was established to protect local ecosystems and is home to a myriad of plant and animal species.

-Your family will love all the different indoor and outdoor activities, including hiking, beach-going, kayaking, spotting elephant seals at Chimney Rock, and visiting the remote Point Reyes Lighthouse if weather conditions will permit!
+Your family will love all the indoor and outdoor activities, including hiking, beach-going, kayaking, spotting elephant seals at Chimney Rock, and visiting the remote Point Reyes Lighthouse (if weather permits!)

-At only 35 miles from San Francisco, it is a great relaxing escape with spectacular scenery and delicious eateries.
+At only 35 miles from San Francisco, it is one of those Northern California vacation spots that’s perfect for a relaxing weekend escape with spectacular scenery and delicious eateries.
 In West Marin, we recommend trying some oysters at Hog Island Oyster Co. and checking out the award-winning cheeses at Cowgirl Creamery.

 Summer travelers, be warned!
 Although it’s the warmest time of the year, it can also be the foggiest!
 Point Reyes Lighthouse and the rugged west coast beaches are frequently shrouded in clouds.
 However, you’ll find calm waters and blue skies nearby at Tomales Bay; stop off at the picturesque town of Point Reyes Station on your way.